JamieWCGraham/DBT_integrated_feature_store/README.md

 # integrated_feature_store
 DBT modelling for integrated feature store for pet owner clients and veternarian clinics.
+This is first pass building out the DBT models at the client grain.

 ## Overview
 _Summarize the goal of your work and what motivated it._